 Outsiders have visited the sphere for centuries and some colonies have been founded.
 The relatively poor soil conditions and lack of concentrated resources have little attraction to expansionist species.
 Most of the Johvan population accept the existance and presence of advanced societies that adhere to their own social norms.

 Visual art is held in very high esteem among the Johvan people.
 Painting, sculpting and handiwork are expressions of the psyche.
 Johvan art is not a commodity to be bought and sold.
 Art pieces are given as gifts or exchanged.
 When a Johvan individual dies, art pieces they have received over their lifetime are buried with the body.
-Written works are uncommon.
+The Flower of Saepio (pictured left) is a common motif.
+Written art works are uncommon.

 The Johvan appear small and frail in appearance.
 The average height is 160cm.
 Skin tone is pale pink to ruddy pink with hair colour ranging from white to blond.
 Both men and women dye their hair vibrant colours using natural pigments.
 Eye colour is generally a white or light brown iris with flecks of colour that change to reflect mood.